To our Westminster family and friends:

 -Steve Baron, elder for personnel and Westminster member since 1991

-Who will take on the senior pastor and head of staff responsibilities during the interim period?
-(In other words, are we going to have "an interim pastor" like we've had in the past?)
+Who takes on the senior pastor and head of staff responsibilities during the transition?
+Why don't we have a traditional "interim pastor" like we've had in the past?

-Together, the personnel committee and the Presbytery Committee on Ministry have determined a plan for our interim period until the next senior pastor and head of staff is called.
-The senior pastor is primarily responsible for three areas: 1) session, 2) staff, and 3) worship.
-During the interim period, Rev. Jen Porter, Associate Pastor, will serve as interim moderator of session.
-Rev. David Baak, Executive Pastor, will serve as interim head of staff.
-The personnel committee will invite guest preachers to fill one or multiple weeks in a row to lead us in worship.
-Click here to see Chandler explain his role and how it will be filled during the interim period.
+Upon the advice and approval of the Presbytery Committee on Ministry, Westminster is taking a more non-traditional approach to our period of transition.
+The senior pastor and head of staff is primarily responsible for three areas: 1) session, 2) staff, and 3) worship.
+During the transition, Rev. Jen Porter, Associate Pastor for Faith Formation and Pastoral Care, is serving as interim moderator of session; Rev. David Baak, Executive Pastor, is serving as interim head of staff.
+The personnel committee and a special taskforce is inviting guest preachers to fill one or multiple weeks to lead us in worship and preach.

 Who will be preaching on Sunday mornings?

-In addition to our own preaching team on staff, we will be hosting guest preachers during the transition period.
-A special taskforce is compiling names of guest preachers to invite, and our worship committee will facilitate welcoming our guests.
-You can learn more about this fall's preaching schedule and meet our first three guest preachers here.
+In addition to our own preachers on staff, we are hosting guest preachers.
+Some may be here for one week or others for a series of weeks.
+A special taskforce is compiling names of guest preachers to invite, and our worship committee is facilitating the welcome and hosting of our guests.

-What are the next steps for calling a senior pastor and head of staff?
+What are the steps for calling a senior pastor and head of staff?

-PC(USA) guidelines deterred us from moving forward until Chandler officially retired.
-The existing nominating committee has now called members to serve on the pastor nominating committee, or PNC.
-The average length of time for the PNC’s work is 18-24 months.
+The average length of time for the work of the pastor nominating committee, or PNC, is 18-24 months.
 (More on that below!)
-As a part of their process, the PNC will reflect on the strengths of Westminster: who we are, ways we are strong and healthy, and ways we can continue to move forward.
-Their process includes a mission study, a review of the church’s vision statement, and completing a Church Information Form, a congregational profile that describes the values, missions, and intention of the church.
+As a part of their process, the PNC reflects on the strengths of Westminster: who we are, ways we are strong and healthy, and ways we can continue to move forward.
+Their process includes a mission study, a review of the church’s vision statement, and completing a Ministry Information Form, a congregational profile that describes the values, missions, and intention of the church.
+This will absolutely include input from the congregation.

 How was the pastor nominating committee, or PNC, created?

-The members of the PNC were initially called by our nominating committee.
-Our nominating committee exists year-round to call elders, deacons, trustees, and Memorial Trust members to ministry at Westminster.
-Mary Jane Lamse is the current elder for the nominating committee, and these committee members are elected each year at our congregational meeting.
+The members of the PNC were initially called by our year-round nominating committee.
+Our nominating committee (elected each year at our congregational meeting) calls elders, deacons, trustees, and Memorial Trust members to ministry at Westminster—and sometimes a pastor nominating committee!

 How long will the PNC process take?